La Campagne de Tunisie:

 The Germans disbanded the unit on 6 May but only provided transport out of Tunisia for a handful of officers.
 The remaining men came under the protection of the Archbishop of Carthage but soon were arrested by the new French regime.
 Most of the survivors were shot either in May 1943 or after the war, but a few were forcibly incorporated into the Army of Africa and saw action against the Germans in Italy and France.

 Destined for frozen Lappland, some troops from the mountain replacement battalions of 2nd Mountain Division ended up being diverted to Tunisia instead.
 These included actual mountain troops, soon diverted into small battle groups, and the quickly-created 756th Mountain (Gebirgsjäger) Regiment of the 334th Infantry Division.
 This regiment had a cadre from 2nd Mountain Division’s training establishment, which seems to have used the opportunity to rid itself of unwanted personnel including 1,100 Slovene conscripts who had been declared “Aryan” enough for service and responded by refusing to obey orders even after three of them were shot.
-The regiment deployed to Africa without the Slovenes, which probably increased its
+The regiment deployed to Africa without the Slovenes, which probably increased its efficiency.

 In La Campagne de Tunisie, the MTN pieces represent the small number of mountain troops, while the 756th “Mountain” Regiment is considered a replacement (Ersatz) unit.